xerc/dindent/README.md

 * [DOMDocument::$formatOutput](http://www.php.net/manual/en/class.domdocument.php)
 * [Tidy](http://www.php.net/manual/en/book.tidy.php)

-If you need to indent your code in the development environment, beware that earlier mentioned libraries will attempt to fix your markup (that's their primary purpose; indentation is a by-product).
+If you only want to indent your code, beware that earlier mentioned libraries will attempt to fix your markup (that's their primary purpose; indentation is a by-product).

 ## Regex